getnelson/nelson/docs/src/hugo/content/getting-started/deployables.md

 layout: "single"
 title: Deployables
 preamble: >
-  A Nelson-enabled repository signals a deployment to Nelson by making a [release](https://help.github.com/articles/about-releases/).
+  An important differention point of Nelson, is that is does not care what kind of CI system you use.
+Nelson avoids this coupling directly to a CI platform by signaling the addition of deployments, via [Github releases](https://help.github.com/articles/about-releases/).
 This release serves two purposes: to ensure versioning so that the code and deployment history can be traced through GitHub, and to inform Nelson which units to deploy for that release.
-Where the manifest enumerates all the units and plans under the repository's purview, the deployables attached to a release tell Nelson which units to actually deploy for that release.
+Where the manifest enumerates all the units and plans under the repository's purview - the logical defintion - the deployables attached to a release tell Nelson which units to actually deploy for that release, and the concrete artifacts to use.

 #contents:
 #- Command Line